The Doon Dictionary

 Brown Cotton

-This isn't dyed brown—it grows that way.
-It is a naturally pigmented, indigenous variety of cotton that comes out of the ground in earthy tan and cinnamon shades.
-By using Brown Cotton, we eliminate the dyeing process entirely, saving thousands of liters of water.
+This isn’t dyed brown; it grows that way.
+A naturally pigmented, indigenous variety of cotton that comes out of the ground in earthy tan and cinnamon shades.
+By using Brown Cotton, we eliminate the dyeing process entirely.

 -